adamayoung/TMDb/Sources/TMDb/TMDb.docc/TMDb.md

 # ``TMDb``

-Millions of movies, TV shows and people to discover.
+Millions of movies, TV series and people to discover.
 Explore now.

 ## Overview